TheOdinProject/curriculum/ruby/ruby.md

 ##### A Brief Summary

 Think of every "thing" in Ruby as a having more than meets the eye.
 The number `12` is more than just a number...
-It's an **object*** and Ruby lets you do all kinds of interesting things to it like adding and multiplying and asking it questions like `> 12.class` or `> 12+3`.
+It's an **object*** and Ruby lets you do all kinds of interesting things to it like adding and multiplying and asking it questions like `> 12.class` or `> 12+3`

 Ruby gives all objects a bunch of neat **methods**.
-If you ever want to know what an object's methods are, just use the `.methods` method!
+If you ever want to know what an object's methods are, just use the `methods` method!
 Asking `> 12345.methods` in IRB will return a whole bunch of methods that you can try out on the number 12345.
 You'll also see that the basic operators like `+` and `-` and `/` are all methods too (they're included in that list).
-You can call them using the dot `> 1.+2` like any other method or, luckily for you, Ruby made some special shortcuts for them so you can just use them as you have been: `> 1+2`.
+You can call them using the dot `> 1.+2` like any other method or, luckily for you, Ruby made some special shortcuts for them so you can just use them as you have been: `> 1+2`

-Some methods ask true/false questions, and are usually named with a question mark at the end like `.is_a?`, which asks whether an object is a type of something else, e.g. `1.is_a?Integer` returns `true` while `"hihi".is_a?Integer` returns `false`.
-You'll get used to that naming convention.
-Methods like `.is_a?`, which tell you something about the object itself, are called **Reflection Methods** (as in, "the object quietly reflected on its nature and told me that it is indeed an Integer").  `.class` was another one we saw, where the object will tell you what class it is.
+Some methods ask true/false questions, and are usually named with a question mark at the end like `is_a?`, which asks whether an object is a type of something else, e.g. `1.is_a?Integer` returns `true` while `"hihi".is_a?Integer` returns `false`  You'll get used to that naming convention.
+Methods like `is_a?`, which tell you something about the object itself, are called **Reflection Methods** (as in, "the object quietly reflected on its nature and told me that it is indeed an Integer").  `class` was another one we saw, where the object will tell you what class it is.

 What is a method?
 A method is just a function or a black box.
-You put the thing on the left in, and it spits something out on the right.  *Every method returns something*, even if it's just `nil`.
-Some methods are more useful for their **Side Effects** than the thing they actually return, like `puts`.
-That's why when you say `> puts "hi"` in IRB, you'll see a little `=> nil` down below... the method prints out your string as a "side effect" and then returns `nil` after it's done.
+You put the thing on the left in, and it spits something out on the right.  *Every method returns something*, even if it's just `nil`  Some methods are more useful for their **Side Effects** than the thing they actually return, like `puts`  That's why when you say `> puts "hi"` in IRB, you'll see a little `=> nil` down below... the method prints out your string as a "side effect" and then returns `nil` after it's done.
 When you write your own methods, if you forget to think about the return statement, sometimes you'll get some wierd behavior so always think about what's going in and what's coming out of a method.

-Methods can take **inputs** too, which are included in parentheses to the right of the method name (though they can be omitted, as you do with `> puts("hi")` becoming `> puts "hi"`... it's okay to be lazy, as long as you know what you're doing).
-Going back to the addition example, `> 1+2==3` is asking whether 1+2 will equal 3 (it returns `=> true`), but it can more explicitly be written `> 1.+(2).==(3)`.
-So, in this case, you can see there's more going on than meets the eye at first.
+Methods can take **inputs** too, which are included in parentheses to the right of the method name (though they can be omitted, as you do with `> puts("hi")` becoming `> puts "hi"`.. it's okay to be lazy, as long as you know what you're doing).
+Going back to the addition example, `> 1+2==3` is asking whether 1+2 will equal 3 (it returns `=> true`), but it can more explicitly be written `> 1.+(2).==(3)`  So, in this case, you can see there's more going on than meets the eye at first.

 That example also shows **Method Chaining**, which is when you stick a bunch of methods onto each other.
 It behaves like you'd expect -- evaluate the thing on the left first, pass whatever it returns to the method on the right and keep going.
-So `> 1+2==3` first evaluates `1+2` to be `3` and then evaluates `3==3` which is `true`.
-This is great because it lets you take what would normally be many lines of code and combine them into one elegant expression.
+So `> 1+2==3` first evaluates `1+2` to be `3` and then evaluates `3==3` which is `true`  This is great because it lets you take what would normally be many lines of code and combine them into one elegant expression.

-**Bang Methods** are finished with an exclamation point `!` like `.sort!`, and they actually modify the original object.
+**Bang Methods** are finished with an exclamation point `!` like `sort!`, and they actually modify the original object.
+The exclamation point lets you know you're in dangerous territory.
 Remember, when you run a normal method in IRB, it will output whatever the method returns but it will preserve the original object.
-Bang methods save over the original object:
+Bang methods save over the original object (they are "destructive"):

     > my_numbers = [1,5,3,2]
     => [1, 5, 3, 2]